Yesterday I showed off an unfinished star. It's the topper for this Rolled Paper Christmas Tree.

 With my star glittered and sunk into the top, you'd never notice that there's tape below it.
 Of course, that's all you can see now isn't it?
 Hmmmm.

 As far as how I made the star. . .

 It was a paper mache ornament on clearance at Michael's.
-I clipped of the gold hanging thread that was attached to it and used an awl to punch a hole in one of the angles.
+I clipped off the gold thread loop and used an awl to punch a hole in one of the angles.
 Then, it was just a matter of decoupaging bits of sheet music to it.
-I used E6000 to glue a small wood skewer into the hole and then some more white glue and some glitter (probably more than I should have) to give it some sparkle.
+I used E6000 to glue a small wood skewer into the hole.
+White glue and glitter gave it some sparkle.
 Easy peasy!

 I think it's just the bit of vintage whimsy my foyer needed.